 According to Monday's WSOCT News, a three-year-old boy and a family dog, died from heat-related maladies after they got into a parked car in Lancaster County, S.C.

-The family of the little boy, Logan Cox, claim that the toddler walked out of the house while they were sleeping and crawled into a vehicle which was parked outside of their Buford home.
-The child's family is uncertain how long the boy was inside of the car before he was found.
+The family of the little boy, Logan Cox, claim that the toddler walked out of the house while they were sleeping and crawled into a vehicle which was parked outside of their home.
+The child's family is uncertain how long the young boy was inside of the parked car before he was found.

 According to the Herald Online, the family's nine-year-old basset hound/pit bull mix was also found inside of the black Mitsubishi Galant.
 For some reason, the young boy managed to open the door to get in, but he was unable to get back out.